+On March 27, 2020, the Coronavirus Aid, Relief and Economic Security ("CARES") Act was enacted and signed into law.
 The CARES Act, among other things, includes tax provisions relating to refundable payroll tax credits, deferment of employer's social security payments, net operating loss utilization and carryback periods, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property (QIP).
-The Company received funds under the Paycheck Protection Program of the CARES Act in May of 2020 - see Note 8.
-The CARES Act does not have a material impact on the Company's income tax provision for the fiscal year ended June 30, 2020.
+The Company did not pay income tax in most jurisdictions from funds recovered under the Paycheck Protection Program of the CARES Act in May of 2020 - see Note 8.
+Otherwise, the CARES Act did not have a material impact on the Company's income tax provision for the years ended June 30, 2021 and 2020.